ldbc/ldbc_snb_bi/tigergraph/benchmark_on_cluster/README.md

 ## Run benchmark
 To run benchmark scripts

 ```bash
 nohup ./k8s/benchmark.sh > log.benchmark 2>&1 < /dev/null &
 ```

-The `queries.sh` and `batches.sh` can be run in the similar approach.
+The `queries.sh` and `batches.sh` can be run using a similar approach.
 To download,

 To clear the TigerGraph database

 ```bash
 gsql drop all
 ```